fer77/new-blog-project/notes.md

 ## 9 Route Model Binding

 **Route model binding** When registering a rout your "wield card" needs to match your variable name.
 What it does is a `Task::find(wildcard;)` for us.

+## 10 Layouts and Structure

+`php artisan make:model Post -mc` Creates a Post model and both the migration and controller for it.